 How does it compare to AVD?

 This is, as you would expect, one of the most frequently asked questions by people considering Windows 365.
-Windows 365 offers clients virtual desktops known as Cloud PCs that come at a fixed per user per month cost whereas Azure Virtual Desktop uses a consumption-based pricing structure.
-Windows 365 Cloud PCs are dedicated to a single user, unlike AVD which is a more traditional VDI setup accessible to multiple users.
+Windows 365 offers clients virtual desktops known as Cloud PCs.
+These come at a fixed per user per month cost whereas Azure Virtual Desktop uses a consumption-based pricing structure.
+Windows 365 Cloud PCs are dedicated to a single user.
+This is unlike AVD which is a more traditional VDI setup accessible to multiple users.

 When it comes to management, Windows 365 offers a simplified system that resembles the management of physical devices.
 However, AVD is heavily reliant on Azure management concepts.
 Ultimately, what you get with Windows 365 is a platform that is built to fully enhance the user experience while AVD is geared more towards flexibility.